GaneshkrishnaL/Student-Result-Management-System-miniproject/README.md

 <h1> TECHNOLOGIES USED </h1>

-FRONT END                       : PHP with bootstrap, css, html BACK END                          : MYSQL,JS
+FRONT END                       : PHP with bootstrap, css, html.

+BACK END                          : MYSQL,JS.

-TOOLS                                 :XAMPP(cross-platform ,apache, MYSQL,PHP,PERL)
+TOOLS                                 :XAMPP(cross-platform ,apache, MYSQL,PHP,PERL).

 <h1> ADMIN MODULE </h1>
 -Create  and  manage  the subjects , classes  and  can  add the students and  their results of the students.